teraita/intermagnet.github.io/_faq/example.md

 layout: "faq"
 ---

 This is the example FAQ answer.
+And I can edit it.